-Applying OMB's New Grant Compliance
+Applying OMB's Grant Compliance Requirements:

-Requirements: Navigating the Super Circular's
+Navigating the Super Circular's Compliance

-Did you know that your tribal organization is responsible for following OMB’s new grant compliance requirements?
+Did you know that your tribal organization is responsible for following OMB’s grant compliance requirements?
 And that OMB also recently issued a revised Compliance Supplement?
 Make sure you’re up to speed on these recent developments by taking this important class!